0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

       miden-client account -l
       ```

-3. You should something like this:
+   You should see something like this:

       ![Result of listing miden accounts](../../img/get-started/miden-account-list.png)